zhwangart/hexo-theme-ocean/README.md

 # Ocean

 Ocean is a mobile-enabled Hexo theme based on the features in Hexo's default theme landscape.
-Since I am a Designer and not a Coder, the Ocean code may not be perfect!
+Since I am a Designer and not a Coder, so please advise!
 I am very grateful to [youchen1992](https://github.com/youchen1992) for providing technical support during the Ocean production process.

 [Preview](https://zhwangart.github.io)